mlosada323/Microbiome-Data-Analysis-in-R/Demonstrations/Demonstration_12/Dem12.md

 head(dragons)
 ```
 Back to our question: is test score affected by body length?
-One way to analyse this data would be to try fitting a linear model to all our data, ignoring the sites and the mountain ranges for now.
+One way to analyse this data would be to try fitting a linear model to all our data, ignoring the times and the mountain ranges for now.
 Fit the model with testScore as the response and bodyLength2 as the predictor and have a look at the output
 ```r